Metra

 Metra is the descendant of numerous passenger rail services dating to the 1850s.
 The present system dates to 1974, when the Illinois General Assembly established the Regional Transportation Authority (RTA) to consolidate transit operations in the Chicago area, including commuter rail as a public utility.
 The RTA's creation was a result of the anticipated withdrawal of commuter service operated and owned by various private railroad companies in the 1970s.
 In a 1983 reorganization, the RTA placed commuter rail under a newly formed Commuter Rail Division, which branded itself as Metra in 1985.
-Freight rail companies still operate four of Metra's routes under purchase-of-service agreements.
+As of May 2025, the BNSF Railway remains the only private freight rail company under a purchase-of-service agreement with Metra.
 Metra owns all rolling stock and is responsible for all stations along with the respective municipalities.
 Since its inception, Metra has directed more than $5 billion into the commuter rail system of the Chicago metropolitan area alongside the CTA.
 In January 2023, Metra rolled out a new real-time train tracking website to allow passengers greater visibility into their commute.

+On September 1, 2026, Metra's new parent agency, the Northern Illinois Transit Authority (NITA), replaced the RTA.
+The NITA Act (SB 2111) that established the new parent agency took effect on June 1, 2026.